EndPointCorp/end-point-blog/2013/03/06/data-binding-in-web-applications.html.md

 ### Evolution of UI programming for browsers

 And so was the start of our global evolution, towards making the Web - our main means of interacting with *users*.
-Few with big enough imagination were already seeing HTML, CSS &amp; JS as the future standard of creating user interfaces for data-rich applications.
+Few with big enough imagination were already seeing HTML, CSS & JS as the future standard of creating user interfaces for data-rich applications.
 Of course, there were toolkits like ExtJS which aimed at nothing but this - but who would have known back then, that we will be able to build apps for **smartphones** the way we are building ones for the web?

 I have my little observation in life — all *hot stuff* in the world of technology, has their *phases*..
 That is: